This is a guest post by by Amber Bradshaw of My Homestead Life.

 Ingredients

-½ Cup Sea Salt (or any coarse salt)
+½ cup sea salt (or any coarse salt)

 Directions

-Mix together and spread out on a cookie sheet with a lip edge and bake on 200 * for 25-35 minutes until nice and dry.
+Mix together the leaves and salt and spread out on a cookie sheet with a lip edge.
+Bake at 200F for 25-35 minutes, until leaves are dry and crisp.

 You can place Sage Salt in a food processor until fine for use in a salt shaker or leave coarse.